Narzetts/Student-Attendance-Website/README.md

    ```bash
    git clone https://github.com/username/sistem-absensi.git
    ```
-2. Import the database from `database.sql` into MySQL.
+2. Import the database from `absensi_sc.sql` into MySQL.
 3. Edit `config.php` with your MySQL username, password, and database name.
 4. Run via XAMPP/Laragon and access:
    ```